MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-reports-performance.md

 ### DB design guidance

 - Push calculated columns and measures to the source where possible.
 The closer to the source, the higher the likelihood of performance.
 - Optimize!
-Understand the run plans for your queries, add indices for commonly filtered columns, and so on.
+Understand the execution plans for your queries, add indices for commonly filtered columns, and so on.

 ### Modeling guidance